 Hence, nurses need to wear over or under scrubs to keep them comfortable.

-Long-sleeve tees wore under scrubs are opted by many nurses.
-They wear them on-the-run while entering or leaving the hospitals.
+Long-sleeve tees worn under scrubs are opted for by many nurses.
+They wear them on the run while entering or leaving the hospitals.
 These under scrub tees provide an extra layer of protection that keeps you cool when you are outside the facility and shields you from the chilly hallways in the medical facilities.

-It holds well after washing, and have resistance against shrinkage and wrinkles.
+It holds well after washing and has resistance against shrinkage and wrinkles.

-Slim fitting lab coats are also worn by many nurses these days.
+Slim-fitting lab coats are also worn by many nurses these days.
 These coats have sophisticated looks and don’t hamper your ability to move comfortably.
-The slim-fit coats help the nurses to stay cool on hot weather and keeps warn at lower temperatures.
+The slim-fit coats help the nurses to stay cool in hot weather and keep warm at lower temperatures.

 What do male nurses wear under scrubs?